 Accountability and reporting

 Our psychologists and reception team are aware of our processes and standards regarding the handling of feedback.
-Principal Psychologist and/or the Director are made aware of any complaints reported to reception.
+The Principal Psychologist and/or the Director are made aware of any complaints reported to reception.
 Unless the complaint is a simple one that can be resolved immediately, the feedback is entered into a confidential register where we record any complaints received, as well as any outcomes and actions taken in response, as this helps us improve our practice.

 Resolving the matter with your psychologist

 If you have an issue with your psychologist, we encourage you to speak openly about your complaint.
-Within the psychology profession, there is an expectation for psychologists to openly listen to you, empathise for you, reflect on their own practice and respond thoughtfully to your complaint.
+Within the psychology profession, there is an expectation for psychologists to openly listen to you, empathise with you, reflect on their own practice and respond thoughtfully to your complaint.
 Therefore, expressing your complaint to your psychologist should provide a positive outcome to yourself.
 We understand that sometimes this does not feel suitable to your circumstances or the nature of your complaint, and therefore, you may wish to consider the other below processes for lodging your complaint.

 Referral to the Principal Psychologist